nodefony/nodefony-starter/README.md

 Nodefony can be used to develop a complete solution to create a web application.

-The Nodefony project is inspired by the PHP Symfony framwork, a developer can find most of the concepts, configurations and patterns of Symfony framwork.
+The Nodefony project is inspired by the PHP Symfony framework, a developer can find most of the concepts, configurations and patterns of Symfony framework.

 Nodefony is not an exhaustive port of symfony, nodefony add services like:
 - Web servers (websocket(s), http(s)).